 You’re Paying How Much?

-In my role of sales and marketing for IT services, I have talked to thousands of CEOs and business owners over the years.
+In my roles as sales and marketing for IT services, I have talked to thousands of CEOs and business owners over the years.
 In fact, if you are reading this from DFW and you are in a leadership role of a company that uses managed services, there is a good chance I have even talked to you.
-Often I speak to business leaders or decision makers who give me the run-down of their IT situations and often red-flags are raised; I can tell with a quick conversation that what management perceives they are getting is not always the same as what they actually may be getting.
+Often, I speak to business leaders or decision makers who give me the run-down of their IT situations and often red-flags are raised; I can tell with a quick conversation that what management perceives they are getting is not always the same as what they actually may be getting.

 Not too long ago, I spoke to a company, who had 18 users.
 They are a little on the small side, so I wouldn’t expect them to be paying a substantial amount of money, but possibly somewhere around industry standards, at least.